SysKitTeam/docs-point/configuration/enable-role-based-access.md

 ### Syskit Point Exchange Admins

-Users with the Syskit Point Exchange Admins role assigned can access the Exchange Logs report exclusively.
+Users with the assigned Syskit Point Exchange Admins role can access the Exchange Logs report exclusively.

 They have **Read-Only** access and **cannot execute actions or manage application settings**.

-**The Exchange Admins** role gives the assigned user the ability to:
+With **the Exchange Admins** role assigned, the user can:
-* **Can view Exchange Log reports for your environment**
+* **View Exchange Log reports for your environment**
 * **Have Read-Only access on the Exchange Logs report**
 * **Cannot execute actions and manage application settings**